oceanprotocol-archive/OEPs/7/README.md

 * ASSET Metadata could be provided by one or more than one providers
 * ASSETs Metadata can be updated without updating the on-chain information
 * ASSET information stored in the keeper will include a **checksum** attribute
-* The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DDO content
+* The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DID Document content
 * After the Metadata resolving, the Metadata HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
-* A HASH not matching with the checksum on-chain means the DDO was modified without the on-chain update
+* A HASH not matching with the checksum on-chain means the DID Document was modified without the on-chain update
 * The function to calculate the HASH MUST BE standard